okami101/vuetify-admin/packages/docs/guide/data-providers.md

 ## Laravel Data Provider

 [Laravel Data Provider](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/data/laravel.js) is actually the only available data provider that implements previous contract.
-Use it as a base example for implementing your's.
+Use it as a base example for implementing yours.
 If you use standard REST API protocol, only few lines has to be changed, mainly for GET_LIST part.

 This provider is intended to be use by official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package as [explained on Laravel guide](laravel.md).